Jawny/Jawny/README.md

 Some things About me:
 - Product Architect Intern at NVIDIA
-- Former DevOps Intern at Philips
+- Former SWE Intern at Philips
 - Former SWE Intern at Excelar

 [Let's connect!](https://www.linkedin.com/in/johnny-liao/)